 Many people have heard the term “probate” but wonder what it actually means.
 Probate is the court-supervised process of distributing assets after a person has passed away.
-Unfortunately, it is often frustrating, time-consuming, needlessly expensive and open to the public.
+Unfortunately, it is often frustrating, time-consuming, needlessly expensive, and open to the public.
 How long does the probate process take?
 It depends on the size and complexity of the estate, the schedule of the local probate court, and whether there are any disputes involving family members and/or creditors.
 In Arizona, most probates take about a year, but some can drag on for considerably longer.

-At Cholewka Law, we have the experience and mastery of Arizona probate law to expedite the process and resolve any problems as quickly as possible.
+At Cholewka Law, we have the experience and mastery of Arizona informal probate law to expedite the process and resolve any problems as quickly as possible.
 We also understand what you are going through during this difficult time, and will make the process as stress-free as we can.

-- Filing a petition with the probate court
+• Filing the Will with the probate court if there is one

-- Petition to appoint a personal representative (if there is a Will) or an Administrator
+• Petition to appoint a personal representative

-- Inventory and appraisal of all estate assets
+• Inventory and appraisal of estate assets

-- Payment of estate debt to creditors
+• Payment of decedent’s debt to creditors

-- Sale of estate assets
+• Collection and liquidation of estate assets

 What is Probate